 Don’t have your postcode?
 No problem, click here.

 Pay upfront

-Another good way to save money on home insurance is by paying for the policy upfront on an annual basis rather that monthly.
-It’s true that you’ll have to pay more initially this way but most insurance providers will give you a good discount for doing this.
+Another good way to save money on home insurance is by paying for the policy upfront on an annual basis rather than monthly.
+It’s true that you’ll have to pay more initially this way, but most insurance providers will give you a good discount for doing this.

 The benefits of getting home insurance online

-• Instant cover – When you take out a policy online, you’ll have immediate coverage and be sent your insurance documents by email as well as post.
+- Instant cover – When you take out a policy online, you’ll have immediate coverage and be sent your insurance documents by email as well as by post.

-• No pressure quotes – A big advantage of getting quotes online is that you browse them at your leisure without any pressure at all.
+- No pressure quotes – A big advantage of getting quotes online is that you can browse them at your leisure without any pressure at all.
 This makes it easier to take out the best policy for your needs and not because you feel pressured.

+Don’t have your postcode?
+No problem, click here.